Medical Nutrition Therapy

 Good Nutrition is Important for Your Health

-At Henry County Medical Center, our Registered Dietitian provides nutrition counseling for individuals with specific medical needs as well as those who wish to maintain optimal health.
+At Henry County Medical Center, our Registered Dietitian/Nutritionist provides nutrition counseling for individuals with specific medical needs as well as those who wish to maintain optimal health.
 Our approach integrates nutrition counseling with your overall health maintenance program.
 All nutrition counseling requires a physician referral.

 What is Medical Nutrition Therapy